-The 190th Montreal St. Patrick's Day Parade is scheduled to begin at 12 p.m. on Sunday, March 17, 2013 at the corner of Fort and Ste.
+The 191st Montreal St. Patrick's Day Parade is scheduled to begin at 12 p.m. on either Sunday, March 16, 2014 at the corner of Fort and Ste.
 Catherine and will proceed along the main thoroughfare until the corner of Phillips Square and Ste.
 Catherine, where the parade concludes, shortened by five blocks since 2010, when construction prevented the procession from reaching St. Urbain.
 Consult this map for route details.
+The parade is made possible by the United Irish Societies of Montreal, who are celebrating their 85th anniversary as organizers of Montreal's St. Patrick's Day Parade in 2014.

 How Long Does the Montreal St. Patrick's Day Parade Parade Last?